-Whenever possible I prefer to make this popular banana and orange juice blend with freshly squeezed juice and recommend that you do, too.
+Whenever possible, we prefer to make this popular banana and orange juice blend with freshly squeezed juice and recommend that you do, too.
 The flavor difference is remarkable.
 Depending on how juicy the oranges are, you'll need 8 to 12 juice oranges to yield 3 to 4 cups juice.
-If you can't get juice oranges or would rather the convenience of packaged juice, go ahead and use that instead; just be sure that it's 100 percent real juice and not a blend.
+If you can't get juice oranges or would rather the convenience of packaged juice, go ahead and use that instead; be sure that it's 100 percent real juice and not a blend.

-I'm suggesting that you use three bananas, but more may be used for a thicker beverage.
+We suggest that you use three bananas, but more may be used for a thicker beverage.
 Bananas which have just turned a little too ripe for eating will provide the best flavor.
-We rarely add sugar, but since many Moroccans like their juice on the sweet side, I'm including it as an optional ingredient.
+We rarely add sugar, but since many Moroccans like their juice on the sweet side, we include it as an optional ingredient.

 For a frostier treat, break the bananas into pieces and freeze ahead of time.